 All our graduate programs allow non-degree enrollment and you may have up to nine credits applied to your degree program:

-- Data Analytics (up to 9 credits)
+- Data Analytics

-- Engineering Management (up to 9 credits)
+- Engineering Management

-- Information Science (up to 9 credits)
+- Information Science

-- Software Engineering (up to 9 credits)
+- Software Engineering

-- Systems Engineering (up to 9 credits)
+- Systems Engineering

-Graduate Certificates in Business are offered on a non-degree basis, though non-degree application is required.
-Students wishing to pursue the MBA at a later date may apply up to 15 credits from the certificate to the degree if accepted.
-Find out more information about Graduate Certificates in Business.
+Graduate certificates from our management division are offered on a non-degree basis, though a Graduate School online certificate application is required.
+Students wishing to pursue a graduate degree later may apply up to 15 credits from the certificate(s).
+Many certificates are conveniently designed to be stacked into a master’s degrees.